 - Matthew 22:19-21 Shew me the tribute money.
 And they brought unto him a penny.
 20 And he saith unto them, Whose is this image and superscription?
 21 They say unto him, Caesar’s.
 Then saith he unto them, Render therefore unto Caesar the things which are Caesar’s; and unto God the things that are God’s.

 - EXAMPLE: I love to read and study history.
 My particular interest is prominent figures in history.
 I love to study people.
 I can very easily get caught up in George Washington, John Adams, Thomas Jefferson, Alexander Hamilton, Arron Burr and Benjamin Franklin.
-However, I must be careful to balance my time and interests with such Biblical characters as Moses, Joseph, David, John, Paul and Timothy.
+However, I must be careful to balance my time and interests with such Biblical characters as Moses, Joseph, David, John, Paul, and Timothy.

 - Acts 26:24 And as he thus spake for himself, Festus said with a loud voice, Paul, thou art beside thyself; much learning doth make thee mad.

 - I Love to spend time in Bookstores.
-I can stay hours in Borders and read and investigate new books and ideals.
+I can stay hours in Borders and read and investigate new books and ideas.
 However, I have encountered on many occasions men and women who are at the bookstore every single day and they talk and talk and talk about ideals and philosophy and many other points of interest.
 They have all of this knowledge, but many of them have absolutely no personal substance – no job, no career, no financial stability.
 Much learning has indeed made them mad.
 We can have all of the knowledge in the world, but if we have no “fruit” of our knowledge then we are out of balance.

 - EXAMPLE: Matthew 21:19 And when he saw a fig tree in the way, he came to it, and found nothing thereon, but leaves only, and said unto it, Let no fruit grow on thee henceforward for ever.
 And presently the fig tree withered away.